 - Safe box

-The same terrace is later one of the best spots on the island for sunset cocktails.
-It’s also ideal for drinks pre- or post dinner at the hotel’s cut-above (and accordingly expensive) Leda & the Swan restaurant.
+The on-site bars are some of the best spots on the island for sunset cocktails.
+They're also ideal for drinks pre- or post-dinner at the hotel’s cut-above (and accordingly expensive) Leda & the Swan restaurant.
 The wines might be predominately Greek (a touch we loved) but the menu is international in feel, serving ambitious meat and fish dishes (pan-fried scallops, beef carpaccio, perfectly cooked salmon) with formal flair.

 - Coffee / tea making